Lightning-Universe/Triton-Server_component/README.md

 ### Run it locally

-Since installing triton can be tricky (and not officially supported) in different operating systems, we use docker internally to run the triton server.
+Since installing Triton can be tricky (and not officially supported) in different operating systems, we use docker internally to run the Triton server.
+Keep in mind that the docker image is very huge (about 20 GB).
 This component expects the docker is already installed in  your system.
 Note that you don't need to install docker if you are running the component only on cloud.

 Run it locally using